PallasDoesCode/fantasy-manager/README.md

 - As a contributor, I should be able to add new teams and players and add players to a team.
 - As a contributor, I should be able to edit and remove teams and players and their statistics and avatars.
 - It is not a requirement to add authentication or security to the application.

+### Getting Started for Developers
+1. Clone the repo.
+2. Open the solution in Visual Studio.
+3. Build the solution.
+3. Run the solution using Start Debugging or Start Without Debugging.
+The options is yours.

+**Note:** The application was developed entirely using the the Entity Framework Core In Memory database provider; therefore, other than running the application no additional setup is required.